edwardsharp/redux-key-nav/README.md

 }
 ```

-`row` correlates to left & right arrow keys and `column` to up and down. `exits` reference other containers that navigation move to next after reaching the boundary. for example suppose we have 6 buttons in two containers (one row and one column) like so:
+`row` correlates to left & right arrow keys and `column` to up and down. `exits` reference other containers that navigation move to next after reaching the boundary. as an example suppose we have 6 buttons in two containers (one row and one column) like so:

 ```
 ┌──────────────────┐